mathigon/documentation/polypad/index.md

 contains the ID and the current position of all currently selected tiles.

 __Callback Options__: `{tiles: {id: string, x: number, y: number}[]}`

+## Internationalisation

+The Polypad API is currently available in two different languages, each ith separate JS bundles:

+* `polypad-en-v4.x.x.js` – English
+* `polypad-es-v4.x.x.js` – Spanish

+Additional languages will be added in the future.